rocky-linux/documentation/docs/guides/automation/olivetin.md

   - bash
 ---

-# How to Install & Use OliveTin on Rocky Linux
+# How to install & use OliveTin on Rocky Linux

 ## Introduction